sensei-chat/sensei/README.md

   # These "goals" variables will generate 2 x 3 = 6 conversations when "all_combinations" is selected.
   ```
   In the same case, another option named "sample()" is defined on this field.
-This option allows to generate only a fraction of the total amount
+This option allows generating only a fraction of the total amount
   of combinations based on a decimal percentage defined inside the brackets.
-  In previous example, when the number of conversation parameter is set to sample(0.2), a total amount of 6 x 0.2 = 1.2 ≈ 1 conversation will be generated.
+  In the previous example, when the number of conversation parameter is set to sample(0.2), a total amount of 6 x 0.2 = 1.2 ≈ 1 conversation will be generated.
 - goal_style: this defines how the conversation should end.
-There are 3 options in this update
+There are 3 options:
   - steps: the tester should input the number of interactions to be done before the conversation ends.
   - random steps: a random number of interactions will be done between 1 and an amount defined by the user.
 This amount can't exceed 20.
   - all_answered: the conversation will end as long as all the queries in "goals" have been asked by the user and answered by the chatbot.